-There was so much to enjoy about Strasbourg.
+There is so much to enjoy about Strasbourg.
 The history.
 The architecture.
 The sheer beauty of the place.
-And you couldn’t help but enjoy the food.
+And you can’t help but enjoy the food.

-Given the location and the history of Strasbourg, it probably comes as no surprise that the cuisine of the area applies French finesse to some German classics.
+Given the location and the history of Strasbourg, it won’t come as a surprise that the cuisine of the area applies French finesse to some German classics.
 This cultural mix results in menus full of hearty dishes that come to the table with complex flavour combinations and exquisite sauces.

-There is no shortage of places to eat in Strasbourg – the big problem comes in deciding where to eat.
-Seriously, we didn’t have a bad meal in Strasbourg – which is quite amazing when you consider how hit and miss restaurant selection can be when you are travelling.
+There’s no shortage of places to eat in Strasbourg.
+The big problem comes in deciding where to eat.
+Seriously, we didn’t have a bad meal in Strasbourg – which is quite amazing when you consider how hit and miss restaurant selection can be while you’re travelling.

-Having said that, we generally prefer to take recommendations when dining in new city rather than hoping that we get it right.
+Having said that, we generally prefer to take recommendations when dining in new city rather than using hope as a strategy.
 So we thought we’d share our list of the best restaurants in Strasbourg.

 Here they are – in no particular order.

-- La Corde à Linge.
 Located right in the heart of Strasbourg’s Petite France district is La Corde à Linge.
 If I could only choose two words to describe this extremely popular restaurant they’d be excellent and quirky.
-With dishes named after various fabrics and a fit out that features antique sewing machines, you do not go La Corde à Linge for traditional French dining.
-You go for amazing service, brilliant spätzle (Alsatian pasta) and excellent people watching.
+With dishes named after various fabrics and a fit out that features antique sewing machines, you don’t go La Corde à Linge for traditional French dining.
+You go for amazing service, brilliant spätzle (Alsatian pasta) and super people watching opportunities.
 And if the all meatiness of Alsatian fare has become too much, La Corde à Linge does a mean salad.
-We recommend either arriving slightly earlier or somewhat later than standard dining hours if you want a table – otherwise be prepared to wait.
+We recommend either arriving slightly earlier or somewhat later than standard dining hours if you want a table.
+Alternatively, be prepared to wait.
+It will be worth it.
 2, place Benjamin Zix, Petite France.

 And until next time – au revoir.